biochemguy/Ser2Net-for-Russound/README.md

 First off, a (non chinese knock-off) USB to RS-232 prolific or FTDI is needed.
 I found one on amazon for about 15$

-Make sure Portainer is installed with the community add-ons

 In the Home Assistant Config folder, create a new folder called ser2net and create a new file called ser2net.conf. it should look like this : /config/ser2net/ser2net.conf

 Edit and save this file with this content: